 3, Process Due Diligence in the Supply Chain

 With the revision from NFRD to CSRD, it will expand the scope of application to cover a broader range of supply chains, and through the requirement of “ESRS S2 Workers in the Value Chain,” organizations will be more required to conduct due diligence in their supply chains.

 The Corporate Sustainability Due Diligence Directive (CSDDD) is currently being prepared to enter into force as one of the EU GreenDeal as well as CSRD.
 Corresponding to this background, sustainable and responsible corporate action will be increasingly required throughout the global value chain.

 4, Introduction of assurance schemes and digital access

-Independent auditing and certification of non-financial information will be mandatory for companies to provide reliable information.
+As the table of key changes of NFRD to CSRD, independent auditing and certification of non-financial information will be mandatory for companies to provide reliable information.
 Specifically, limited assurance will be obtained within 3 years of CSRD implementation and reasonable assurance within 6 years after implementation.